freeverseio/crypto-soccer/truffle/documentation/mappings.md

 Inputs: playerIdx or playerNameHash, current block number

 Step 1: find team for that player via mapping(bytes32 => Team) playerToTeam;
-    - maybe simpler with playerIdx
+    - doubt maybe simpler with playerIdx?

 Step 2: find league for that team